POLICIES: INTELLECTUAL PROPERTY RIGHTS

 The Intellectual Property Disclosure for Authors serves to protect the interests of faculty and professional personnel who are authors of copyrightable material, a patentable invention, or intellectual property. *Additionally the Disclosure serves to protect the interests of St. Cloud State University in applicable situations.

-The Disclosure should be filed with the Office of Sponsored Program at the earliest possible date in order to protect copyrightable material, a patentable invention or intellectual property in both internal and external matters.
-This form should be filed with the Office of Sponsored Programs before any public dissemination or discussion of a copyrightable work, patentable invention or intellectual property.
+The Disclosure should be filed with the Office of Research and Sponsored Program at the earliest possible date in order to protect copyrightable material, a patentable invention or intellectual property in both internal and external matters.
+This form should be filed with the Office of Research and Sponsored Programs before any public dissemination or discussion of a copyrightable work, patentable invention or intellectual property.

-Please consult with the Assistant Vice President for Research and Faculty Development for assistance and further information.
+Please consult with the Associate Provost for Research and Faculty Development for assistance and further information.